Stefania Lamon-Fava

 Biography

-Dr. Lamon-Fava’s current studies include a randomized clinical trial to assess the differential molecular mechanisms of EPA versus DHA regulation of inflammation and lipid metabolism in subjects with metabolic syndrome, a randomized clinical trial assessing the dose-response to omega-3 fatty acids in clinical depression, and an animal study assessing the brain tissue and vascular histopathological alterations associated with an atherogenic diet.
+Dr. Lamon-Fava’s current clinical studies include a randomized clinical trial to assess the differential molecular mechanisms of EPA versus DHA regulation of inflammation and lipid metabolism in subjects with metabolic syndrome and a randomized clinical trial assessing the clinical and inflammatory response to omega-3 fatty acids in clinical depression.
+In addition, Dr. Lamon-Fava is assessing the brain tissue and vascular histopathological alterations associated with an atherogenic diet and the effects of omega-3-derived lipid mediators on immune cells functions, inflammation and atherosclerosis in different animal models.